-The IVA-2 CPT is decision support software that helps clinicians test and evaluate both visual and auditory attention and response control functioning.
-It includes free online, self-scoring ADHD parent, teacher, and self-rating scales which are integrated into its reports for clinical review in comparison to test results.
+The IVA-2 CDS system includes free online, self-scoring ADHD parent, teacher, and self-rating scales which are integrated into its reports for clinical review in comparison to test results.
 A report writer is provided in order to help guide clinicians in considering the various relevant factors when making their diagnosis.
-By following a step-by-step process, you can evaluate the various factors needed to help you accurately diagnose ADHD in accordance with DSM-5 guidelines.
-Using the report writing system, you can complete an evaluation that includes your client’s clinical history, presenting symptoms, other psychological issues, clinical observations, rating scale results, and the IVA-2 test results.
-You can then make a diagnosis based on your comprehensive evaluation and can modify your report using the built-in, MS Word compatible word processor.
-It is now possible for you to administer, score the test, download the ADHD rating scale results, and complete your integrated and comprehensive report in less than an hour!
+By following a step-by-step process, healthcare providers can evaluate and weigh the various factors in the process of determining a clinical diagnosis in accordance with DSM-5 guidelines.
+Using the report writing system, a draft evaluation that includes the client’s clinical history, presenting symptoms, other psychological issues, clinical observations, rating scale results, and the IVA-2 test results can be created for review.
+This draft report can be easily modified using the built-in, MS Word-compatible word processor.
+It is possible for a clinician to administer, score the test, download the ADHD rating scale results, and create an integrated and comprehensive report in less than an hour!

 “The IVA-2 has an incredible number of new features and ways of looking at the data.
 The report option will meet any needs you have and are wonderfully user-friendly.
 Report writing can be onerous and time consuming, but with IVA-2 it’s a dream.
 I liked the old IVA+Plus, but when the new IVA-2 came out – whooo!” – Anthea Stroman, R.N., Daniel Lowrance, Ph.D., Cales Psychology, Arlington, TX

 Now you can have the freedom to administer the IVA-2 at an additional location without having to pay full-price for an additional station.
 For a one-time fee, you can add a special license to administer the IVA-2 from a second location.
 This license automatically renews at no additional charge when you renew your IVA-2 license.
-The new IVA-2 remote testing option allows you to administer tests from other locations online, on your iPad or even on your iPhone.
-Test data are uploaded back to your PC and are accessible only from your “master” IVA-2 license.
-Data are securely encrypted, and no PHI goes online.
+The new IVA-2 remote testing option allows you to administer tests from other locations online using the Chrome web browser or an iPad.
+Test data is automatically transferred to your PC and is accessible only from your “master” IVA-2 license.
+All test data is securely encrypted, and no PHI ever goes online.